-Can Apprenticeships Info (the department) help me find an employer to commence my apprenticeship or traineeship?
+Can the department help me find an employer to commence my apprenticeship or traineeship?

-No. Apprenticeships Info operates as an information and referral service and does not have the capacity to match jobseekers and employers.
-However, do we do provide tips and websites to assist jobseekers and employers.
+No, unfortunately we don't have the capacity to match jobseekers and employers.
+However, we do provide tips and websites to assist jobseekers.

 How do I find out about wages and pay levels?

-To find out what your wage is or when you will progress to the next pay level, you will need to contact the Fair Work Ombudsman on 13 13 94.
+Phone the Fair Work Ombudsman on 13 13 94 to find our what your wage is or when you will progress to the next pay level.

 Yes.
-Supervised training (or off-the-job training) is delivered by your training organisation.
-Under the requirements of the training contract, all employers must release their apprentice or trainee from work and pay appropriate wages to attend this training (including assessment) as provided for in the training plan.
+Under the requirements of the training contract, your employer must release you from work and pay appropriate wages to attend training (also called supervised training or off-the-job training) and assessment with your training organisation as provided for in the training plan.

 The ATIS-036 Paying apprentices and trainees for time spent undertaking training and assessment information sheet provides further details.